jpminercmu/27-537/README.md

 [link](https://www.vicos.si/resources/kolektorsdd2/)

+It comes from this paper <a href="http://prints.vicos.si/publications/385">Mixed supervision for surface-defect detection: from weakly to fully supervised learning</a>

 Put the train and test folders under DefectData

 The mask rcnn code was inspired from this link.
 If problems arise, follow [this](https://www.kaggle.com/code/ashishsingh226/pedestrian-instance-segmentation-using-maskrcnn)